maw501/maw501.github.io/project_edx_ML/_posts/2018-10-13-columbiaX-ML-week3.md

 <strong>Summary:</strong> active learning is where we have a choice as to which data-point to observe the output for next and we then use this output to sequentially update the model.
 <br>
 <br>
-<strong>Question:</strong> can we choose which data-point to measure next in order to update the model posterior intelligently?
+<strong>Question:</strong> can we choose which data-point to measure next in order to update the posterior intelligently?
 </blockquote>

 There are many algorithms which offer a solution to the question of which data-point to measure next.
 We will discuss one such algorithm which will also answer the question of what we mean by intelligently in the above box.